tianjyang/AirBmC/README.md

 Front End - show comments - 8 hours
   * Develop react component to display comments
   * Develop middleware to request all comments

+### Additional Features
+As time permits, additional features will be added to the website.
+They will be documented here.